icsga/Yazz/doc/manual.md

 ## Play Mode: Select controller set

-Yazz groups MIDI controllers assignments into 36 controller sets.
+Yazz groups MIDI controller assignments into 36 controller sets.
 That means that even with just a single controller available, it is possible to control 36 different parameters by switching the active set.